-Net investment income, excluding realised and unrealised gains and losses, was \$108.5 million in 2023, an increase of 94.8% compared to 2022.
-Total investment return, including net investment income, net realised gains and losses and net change in unrealised gains and losses, was \$160.5 million in 2023 compared to a loss of \$76.7 million in 2022.
+Net investment income, excluding realised and unrealised gains and losses, was \$144.8 million in 2024, an increase of 33.5% compared to 2023.
+Total investment return, including net investment income, net realised gains and losses and net change in unrealised gains and losses, was \$162.2 million in 2024 compared to \$160.5 million in 2023.

-In a year of continued volatility, the investment portfolio generated an investment return of 5.7%.
-The returns were driven primarily from investment income given the higher yields during the year.
-While the Federal Reserve raised rates by 1.0% this year, the higher yields and tighter spreads mitigated any losses on the portfolio.
-In addition, the risk assets, notably the bank loans, hedge funds and private credit, all contributed positively to the overall investment return.
+The investment portfolio generated a total investment return of 5.0% during 2024.
+The returns were driven primarily from investment income given the higher yields throughout most of the year.
+In addition to positive returns from the fixed income portfolio, the risk assets, notably the bank loans and the private credit funds, contributed positively to the overall investment return.

-In 2022, the investment portfolio generated a negative return of 3.5%.
-The returns were driven primarily from interest rate increases and the widening of credit spreads, resulting in losses in all asset classes, most of which were unrealised.
+In 2023, the investment portfolio generated a positive return of 5.7%.
+The returns were driven primarily from elevated interest rates and the tighter credit spreads, in addition to positive return contributions from risk assets, resulting in positive returns in all asset classes.